leap-scholar-logo

 When you register for the GRE test, you can pick 4 graduate institutions or fellowship sponsors to receive your scores without any extra cost.

-If you're taking the computer-delivered GRE, you'll need to select the score receivers at the test centre.
+If you're taking the computer-delivered GRE, you must select the score receivers at the test centre.
 But if you're taking the paper-delivered GRE format, you can choose your score-receiving colleges on your admission ticket or during registration.

 On the day of the test, after you finish the GRE and see your unofficial Verbal Reasoning and Quantitative Reasoning scores, you'll have the chance to choose the colleges where you want to send your GRE scores.